 The eighteenth-century witnessed an immense rise – and imbalance – in personal wealth, spawning the demand for comfortable and fashionable furnishings.
 Ownership of upholstered chairs and sofas would have come at considerable cost, confirming one’s status.
-It would have been difficult not to impress one’s peers with fashionable silk damasks from Genoa or printed calicos and chintzes from Calicut.
+It would have been difficult not to impress one’s peers with fashionable silk damasks from Genoa or printed calicos and chintzes from Calicut (now Calcutta).

 Natheless, periodic replacement of such expensive needlework or printed cotton or silk tight covers (the show fabric, nailed to the seat frames) through fading and wear and tear would have been disagreeable even to the wealthiest homeowner, so once the visitors’ coach had departed the front gates, the vibrant, delicate covers would have been protected beneath cases made from less costly linen or serge for daily use (fig. 2).